Business Intelligence Fundamentals (ULB, 1st semester, 30 ECTS)

 This semester introduces essential topics in BI, covering data warehouses, data mining, and business processes, as well as essential aspects of data management, covering traditional relational technology and new emerging paradigms.
 It is composed of the following courses.

 - Data Warehouses (DW, 5 ECTS, Prof. Esteban Zimányi).
 In this course, students will learn the concepts and techniques necessary for designing, implementing, exploiting, and maintaining data warehouses.
 This includes multidimensional databases and data warehouses, OLAP, reporting, and ETL processes.

 - Data Mining (DM, 5 ECTS, Prof. Mahmoud Sakr).
 In this course, students will acquire the basic concepts of data mining.
 In particular, the course focuses on the strengths and limitations of popular data mining techniques, as well as their associated computational complexity issues.

-- Business Process Management (BPM, 5 ECTS, Prof. Dimitris Sacharidis).
-In this course, students will learn the basic concepts for modelling and implementing business processes using contemporary information technologies and standards, such as BPMN.
+- Management of Data Science and Business Workflows (WM, 5 ECTS, Prof. Dimitris Sacharidis).
+In this course, students will learn the basic concepts for managing workflows in data science applications and in business processes.

 - Database Systems Architecture (DBSA, 5 ECTS, Prof. Mahmoud Sakr).
 In this course, students will acquire a fundamental insight into the implementation of database systems.
 The course analyses the internals of relational database management systems, focusing on query and transaction processing.